PureStorage-OpenConnect/SQL-PVD/scripts/README.md

 ### Pure Validated Design

 # Scripts Folder
+#### Installation and configuration of FlashArray and SQL FCI on-premises:
+* **Create-ESXi-VMs-RDM.ps1**
+  * Create a Windows Server Failover Cluster VMs with RDM disk on vSphere ESXi.
+* **Create-WSFC-Sqlfci-VMware.ps1**
+  * Create a 4-node WSFC and SQLFCI with Vmware VMs.
+* **Create-OffloadfromPod.ps1**
+  * Create Offload Targets from Pod on FlashArray.
+* **Create-SSMS-Backups.ps1**
+  * Create and restore application consistent snapshots using Pure Storage SSMS extsnsion, VSS provider, and SQLbackup SDK.

 #### Installation and configuration of Pure Cloud Block Store and SQL FCI on Azure:
 * **Create-sqlfci-Azure.ps1**
   * Create a 2-node Windows Server Failover Cluster and SQL Server Failover Instance in Azure on Azure Virtual Machines.
 The script requires the _CreateWSFCSharedDisk.json_ file.